cms-oeda-1/ab2d-design-exercise-resources-2019/README.md

 3. `$.extension[?(@.url =~ /https:\/\/bluebutton.cms.gov\/resources\/variables\/ptdcntrct/)].valueCoding.code`: The `CONTRACT_ID` that the beneficiary represented by this resource is currently enrolled in.
 Only present for Part D.

 ### Claims Data System Claims Data: `input-data-cds-claims.ndjson`
-[Claims Data System Claims Data]: #input-data-cds-claims
+[Claims Data System Claims Data]: #claims-data-system-claims-data-input-data-cds-claimsndjson

 The `input-data-cds-claims.ndjson` file is a Newline delimited JSON (NDJSON) file containing FHIR `ExplanationOfBenefit` resources from the (hypothetical) Claims Data System.
 Each record in this file is an `ExplanationOfBenefit` resource containing many fields, including the following (identified by JsonPath specifiers):